 An annual series of public lectures on the history, theory, and practice of photography

 Speaking of Photography is an ongoing, annual series of public lectures on the history, theory, and practice of photography and is organized by the Department of Art History.
-The series, now in its thirteenth year, is made possible by the generosity of an anonymous donor, with additional support from the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art; Ciel Variable magazine; and Château Versailles Hotel.
+The series, now in its fifteenth year, is made possible by the generosity of an anonymous donor, with additional support from the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art; Ciel Variable magazine; and Château Versailles Hotel.

 Lectures are held in EV-1.605, the York Amphitheatre on the ground floor of the Engineering, Computer Science and Visual Arts Complex, 1515 Ste-Catherine Street West.
 Metro Guy-Concordia (map).

 Lectures are free and open to the public.

 Lectures in the 2021-2022 series will be held online.

 Concordia University uses technical, analytical, marketing and preference cookies.
 These are necessary for our site to function properly and to create the best possible online experience.